winterland1989/mss/README.md

 + A mss object is a plain javascript object, usually nested

-+ A key will be a CSS selector if its value is another mss object, otherwise it will be taken as a property name for CSS
++ A key will be a CSS selector if its value is another mss object, otherwise it will be taken as a property name for CSS.

 + MSS will parse the nested object into nested selectors by connnecting selectors into a descendant selector